 Instead of buying travel insurance every time you travel, you can just buy an annual multi-trip insurance plan.
 The cost is about the same as buying two 14-day insurance plans, so if you travel a lot, it could be of good value.
 Generally speaking, a yearly plan will cost you less than $200 a year.

 Another advantage of buying a yearly plan is the underwriting process.
 With yearly plans, your medical condition is assessed at the time of purchase.
 That means you’ll know what you’re covered for until the policy expires.

 If you’re relying on credit card insurance, the underwriting process happens at the time of the claim.
 Let’s say you have a heart attack while travelling and you get rushed to the hospital.
-When the insurance companies does their underwriting, they find out you visited your doctor about chest pains 3 months prior.
+When the insurance companies do their underwriting, they find out you visited your doctor about chest pains 3 months prior.
 They could potentially deny your insurance claim and call it a preexisting condition.
 It may sound extreme, but it can happen.

 You might already have travel insurance

 The great thing about travel insurance is the fact that you might already have a policy.
 If you have benefits through your employer, take a look to see if you have travel medical insurance included.
 Most major employers will have travel medical insurance as a standard policy, but it’s rare that they’ll offer trip cancellation/interruption or anything else.